The Main Differences Between Hard & Soft Home Gym Flooring

-When you’re looking at hard and soft gym flooring, it’s mainly a choice between rubber and foam.
+When you’re looking at hard and soft home gym flooring, it’s mainly a choice between rubber and foam.
 Although you do have additional hard flooring options such as wood, vinyl, cork, and carpet, rubber and foam tend to be popular options.
 Both materials have pros and cons and are entirely dependent on the space you have and the type of exercise you plan on doing.

 For example, if you’re doing a lot of light floor work and yoga, foam flooring may be more comfortable.
 But if you plan on using heavy weights, foam flooring can’t handle it.
-Although foam is fairly shock absorbent and comfortable for yoga and Pilates, it’s not as long-lasting as other materials.
+Although foam is fairly shock absorbent and comfortable for yoga flooring, it’s not as long-lasting as other materials.
 So even though it’s usually cheaper to buy, you will end up replacing it more often than if you choose a more premium, durable material.

 You can see how your goals and types of exercise guide your decision with flooring.
 If you’re looking to perform a wide variety of exercises, this is something you should take into consideration.
 Some gym flooring materials are much more versatile than others.
 If you plan on combining floor work with HIIT and heavy weights, you will need something that won’t wear easily and will support these types of activities safely.